impoteto/goduper/README.md

 ## how?

-usage:
+**usage:**

 `gpduper /path/to/your/directory`

-build:

-just run
+**build:**

+get the goduper.go file or git it if you know how to do so, whatever you do, just finally run:

 `go build goduper.go`

-and it's compiled 😃
+and it's compiled in a jiffy(literally) 😃

+**don't want to build?**

+head to [releases](https://github.com/impoteto/goduper/releases), I manually build the binary for linux, too noob to use github workflows etc.

 add to path if you need to